dura-sh/dura.earth/docs/surety.zh-CN.md

 ## Feedback

-Can be sent to surety at dura.sh.
+Can be sent to surety at dura.world.

 ## Acknowledgements

 The ratchet that Surety implements was designed by Trevor Perrin and Moxie Marlinspike - details at https://whispersystems.org/docs/specifications/doubleratchet/.

-Surety is an entirely new implementation written by the dura.sh team.
+Surety is an entirely new implementation written by the dura.world team.

 [curve25519]: http://cr.yp.to/ecdh.html
 [triple diffie-hellman]: https://whispersystems.org/blog/simplifying-otr-deniability/